 In most countries, online registration processes are available and are submitted with an application fee.
 As long as you are approved, your license stickers will be posted to you in under six weeks.
 In some countries, you can also apply by mail, although this process is less common due to the time and hassle of paper mail systems.
 In-person registration is always the best of all options, as you can deal directly with the registration agency and get immediate answers to your questions and concerns.

 If you purchase a new vessel from a broker or dealership, they may offer support through the process.
 It is still your responsibility to make sure your vessel complies with the registration requirements.

-Registration documents fall into three categories:
+Boat registration documents fall into three categories: